KapilSareen/memer.ai/README.md

 - Uses AI to generate text strings that align with the selected meme format.

 ### 3️⃣ Tweet Composition & Posting
-- Works with composio tools to generate an engaging caption.
+- Works with composio tools to post a tweet with an engaging caption.
-- Prepares a tweet with the meme and allows the user to review before posting.
+- Allows the user to review before posting.

 ## 🛠 Challenges We Faced